 List Of Large Data Breaches

-This list shows just some if the companies whose customer data was compromised in just 2016 and 2017 - it is hard to imagine how much damage the breach caused the companies, insurers and most important customers or account holders:
+This list shows just some if the companies whose customer data was compromised in just 2016 and 2017 - it is hard to imagine how much damage the breach caused the companies, insurers and most importantly their customers or account holders:

 - Adult Friend Finder